yanli499/OSM-Mapping-Application/README.md

 A path finding navigation software implemented using OpenStreetMaps data.
 Programmed in C++, using STL and Boost Library data structures.

-Due to restrictions placed by the University of Toronto, the code for this project can not shown.
+This project is a full semester course project for ECE297.
+The University of Toronto has placed restrictions to prevent plagerism, so the code for this project is not shown.
 These videos show the key functionalities of the application.